bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0018-how-to-use-npm-package/index.md

 ---
 title: How to use or execute a package installed using npm
-description: 'How to include and use in your code a package installed in your node_modules folder'
+description: "How to include and use in your code a package installed in your node_modules folder"
 ---

 When you install using `npm` a package into your `node_modules` folder, or also globally, how do you use it in your Node.js code?